cyberbuddy-io/cyberbuddy-io.github.io/README.md

-# dummy-site
+# Dummy Template
-This is a dummy template for Cyberbuddy.io
+This is a dummy template for Cyberbuddy.io[https://www.cyberbuddy.io]